isu-it/ReactIntro/README.md

 React Intro
 ===========

-This sample uses only React.
+This sample uses Redux to store state.

-The MyInput component keeps its own state and doesn't interact outside of itself.
+The MyInput component still keeps its own state but does invoke the function of the parent with the value when the submit button is pressed.
+This causes MyInputContainer to update the value in the Redux store.

-The MyOtherInput component is simpler in that it does not keep any state.
-Instead the component gets its value from the parent and executes a function of the parent whenever its value changes.
+MyDisplayContainer retrieves the value from the Redux store and displays the value without the need to know anything of MyInput.

 Building and Running:
 ---------------------